RunYouCleverBoy/WeatherExercise/README.md

 MVI defines 3 pipes of communication between ViewModel and View:

 1. State - Represents the screen with data.
    Prepared by the ViewModel and consumed by the View via StateFlow.
-Typically, ViewModels would prepare States as close as possible to what the View requires, to avoid complex logic.
+   Typically, ViewModels would prepare States as close as possible to what the View requires, to avoid complex logic in the view.
+   That is essential especially in _Jetpack Compose_, where recompositions are expensive.
 2. Effect/Action - Represents a one-time event that the View should act upon.
    Prepared by the ViewModel and consumed by the View via SharedFlow.
 3. Event - Reposted by the view to the viewModel.
 E.g. Button pressed.

 ### Place search screen